 Ephesians 5:18 in the Complete Jewish Bible tells us to keep on being filled with the Spirit.
 Being filled isn’t just the first time you speak in tongues it is a continual thing.
 Just as we receive the Word every time, we read it and speak it.
 The Word changes the way we think (Ephesians 4:23).
 The Spirit leads and guides us every day, but the question is, are we paying attention?
 Do we know the presence and the voice of the Spirit in our lives?

-In Genesis 28:16, Jacob awakened out of his sleep and said, “Surely the LORD is in this place, and I knew it not.”
+In Genesis 28:16, Jacob awakened out of his sleep and said, “Undoubtedly, Adonai is in this place – and I was unaware.”
 Samson went out to defeat the Philistines, not realizing Delilah had cut his hair, and the anointing departed.
 That people could be without the Spirit and not know it is unnerving.
 Now some will say we live in the New Covenant, but that does not matter; Paul wrote that we could quench the Spirit, which means to repel Him (1 Thessalonians 5:19), and we can grieve the Spirit (Ephesians 4:30).
 The Holy Ghost is not a force, a tongue, or an absent yet guiding spirit; he is a Spirit like God and has emotions.

-John 14:16-17 AMPC “And I will ask the Father, and He will give you another Comforter (Counselor, Helper, Intercessor, Advocate, Strengthener, and Standby), that He may remain with you forever— 17 The Spirit of Truth, Whom the world cannot receive (welcome, take to its heart), because it does not see Him or know and recognize Him.
-But you know and recognize Him, for He lives with you [constantly] and will be in you.”
+John 14:16-17 LSB “And I will ask the Father, and He will give you another Advocate, that He may be with you forever;17 the Spirit of truth, whom the world cannot receive, because it does not see Him or know Him.
+You know Him because He abides with you and will be in you.”